 Clean up after your dog - it's the law

-A Public Spaces Protection Order (PSPO) was implemented across Daventry District on 1 December 2015.
+A Public Spaces Protection Order (PSPO) is in place across Daventry District.
 Under the PSPO it is an offence to:

 Fail to pick up after your dog on all land to which the public has access, including agricultural land.